gingerbeardman/gingerbeardman.github.io/_posts/2020/2020-12-03-dreamcast-gdemu-installation.md

 - Difficulty: 5/10
 - Cost: ~ £100

 My Dreamcast is an NTSC-U model that I bought in the middle of the Dreamcast’s short life.
-It was a special order from a UK mail order firm based out of King’s Lynn, Norfolk, and is chipped to play import games.
+It was a special order from UK mail order firm [Madeira Games based out of King’s Lynn, Norfolk](https://twitter.com/gingerbeardman/status/1595050453322141696), and is chipped to play import games.
 It has a replacement UK PSU and has served me well over the years.
 I’d resisted GDEMU, making do with a serial USB Micro SD adapter.
 But I eventually decided the ease of us and ability to play certain WinCE games like Super Runabout was enough reason to upgrade.

 I ordered a bunch of stuff and then fitted it.
 There’s not much to say.
 The replacement lid release mechanism was the most difficult part to fit.